 Ultimately, the choice is yours.
 The efficiency and durability of higher quality panels may pay for itself by providing increased savings over time and lower maintenance costs.

 The cost to hire a solar installer will make up about half of your solar installation costs.
-Alone, solar panels cost just $0.30 to $1.30 per watt, but the average cost of installation runs between $2.50 and $3 per watt.
-(However, that's the total cost for both installation and the price of the panels!)
+Alone, solar panels cost just $0.30-$1.30 per watt, but the average cost of installation runs between $2.50 and $3 per watt.
+(However, that's the total cost for both installation and the price of the panels.)

 Typically, pros will want to install panels on a south-facing roof, but steep slopes or a lack of southern sun can make that impossible.
 In those situations, ground mounting can allow you the benefits of solar energy without sacrificing roof space.